 There are a significant number of poker games around and one of the most popular is Caribbean Poker.
 The game is between the player and the dealer; the player does not face off against other players unlike in some of the other types of poker.
 The game requires a bit of skill as it comes with a house edge of 5%.

-Caribbean Poker became popular on the cruise ships on the South Pacific; from there it was only a matter of time before the game made its way to land-based casinos and later to online poker rooms and casinos.
+Caribbean Poker became popular on the cruise ships on the South Pacific; from there it was only a matter of time before the game made its way to land-based casinos and later to online poker rooms and UK casino sites.

 This article recommends casino where you can Caribbean Poker with a bonus, and introduces the basic rules of the game.